 After supportive public consultation, the preferred route between West Calder, through Livingston and Broxburn to Winchburgh, was chosen involving several Community Development Trusts.
 An application was made to The National Lottery Heritage Fund which was successful with an award of almost £100,000 made towards heritage interpretation of the project and along the route.

 Helen Pritchard, Depute Head Teacher at St Mary’s Primary School, Polbeth said: “We believe the Shale Trail would benefit the local community because it would allow young people to walk in the footsteps of their ancestors who worked in shale mines.
 It would bring our curriculum to life.”

-As part of developing the 16-mile Shale Trail Walking route we are developing a digital presence.
-Much of the new website will be dedicated to maps and information on the trail and its story, but a large section will be created for children and primary schools.
+As part of developing the 16-mile Shale Trail Walking route we created a digital presence.
+Much of the new website is dedicated to maps and information on the trail and its story, but a large section has been created for children and primary schools.

-To build the children’s pages we are working with schools through out West Lothian asking the pupils to become digital journalists.
-As digital journalists the pupils will be research the rich history of the Shale Trail and creating the digital stories for our new website.
+To build the children’s pages we worked with schools throughout West Lothian asking the pupils to become digital journalists.
+As digital journalists, the pupils researched the rich history of the Shale Trail and created the digital stories for the new website.

-To help them explore the history we are running a host of workshops from visits from a Digital journalist, to exploring how swamps made shale and understanding the world before the new light of paraffin changed our world.
+To help them explore the history we are ran a host of workshops with visits from a Digital journalist, to exploring how swamps made shale and understanding the world before the new light of paraffin changed our world.

 A new tarmac path has been built connecting West Calder to Mossend.

 At Mossend (B7015) path upgrading works have improved access to City Farm.

 Shale Trail Community Engagement

 The pupils of West Lothian primary schools have been helping us to compile information for the children’s section of the Shale Trail website.
 We want to thank the pupils and staff for all their hard work.